shopware5/devdocs/source/developers-guide/plugin-configuration/index.md

 ```

-Within the onPostDispatch() method in a subscriber we create an instance of the configuration.
-Afterwards we test for the just created show attribute.
+Within the onPostDispatch() method in a subscriber read the configuration with help of the service.
+Afterwards we test for the just created `show` attribute.
 If this attribute is empty the method ends and the plugin will not be executed or shown any further.
-If show is set the template is loaded and assigned via smarty.
+If `show` is set the template is loaded and assigned via smarty.

 ```smarty
 {extends file="parent:frontend/index/logo-container.tpl"}